BetweenWalls/PD2-Singleplayer/README.md

 New affixes such as "Melee Attacks Deal Splash Damage" cannot be edited in this way at all without an advanced understanding of hex editing.

-**Notes:**
-* Included characters are *not* currently Andariel-bugged.
-This can be changed by resetting the quest in Hero Editor and doing the bug in-game.
-* There is currently a bug with shared gold which prevents certain oskills (like those from Call to Arms) from working correctly - the skills work fine if there is no shared gold in the stash.

-## Modification
+## Feedback & Modification
 If you would like to improve this collection with additional items, or just want to share feedback about how it could be improved, you can message me on reddit ([u/BetweenWalls](https://www.reddit.com/message/compose/?to=BetweenWalls)) or discord (@BetweenWalls#2390).
 You can also just open an [issue](https://github.com/BetweenWalls/PD2-Singleplayer/issues) here.

 Potential Improvements:
-* Ethereal versions of certain skill-specific items (Spirit Keeper, Ormus' Robes, Spirit Ward)
-* Examples of popular low-level dueling (LLD) charms and other PvP-relevant items
-* Unique/Set items with variable inventory graphics - Rings, Amulets, Rainbow Facets
+* Testing charms with individual stats that have more granular values
+* Testing charms with individual corruption effects
+* Characters of each class pre-loaded with various build-relevant items in their personal stashes (1 page per build?) to help getting started with testing easier
 * More examples of regular item bases with different pointmods
 * More examples of useful magic items such as +3 skill amulets, +6 Amazon javelins, +6 pointmod items, or even vanilla classics like JMoD
 * More examples of rare/crafted items
-* Testing charms with individual stats that have more granular values
-* Testing charms with individual corruption effects
-* Characters of each class pre-loaded with various build-relevant items in their personal stashes (1 page per build?) to help getting started with testing easier
+* Examples of popular low-level dueling (LLD) charms and other PvP-relevant items
+* Ethereal versions of certain skill-specific items (Spirit Keeper, Ormus' Robes, Spirit Ward)
+* Unique/Set items with variable inventory graphics - Rings, Amulets, Rainbow Facets

 <!-- Notes
 Some generated rare/crafted items have incorrect required levels